History of Lichfield District Council House

 20th century to present day

-The site was used as the Grammar School until 1903, with the area at the front being used as the scholars' playground.
+The site was used as a grammar school until 1903, with the area at the front being used as the scholars' playground.
 In the end, the lack of land meant the school moved to its present site on Upper St John Street, where it merged with Kings Hill Secondary Modern in 1973 to become King Edward VI School.

 In December 1902, the school and master's house were sold to Theophilus Basil Percy Levett, who sold it to a Doctor Herbert Major Morgan only two months later.